Search icon

 An autonomous car is a complex machine that uses a combination of cameras, sensors, radars, lidars and artificial intelligence to travel from point A to point B without any human intervention.
 Refer to the table below for a better understanding of the same.

 Safety is one of the main concerns when it comes to autonomous vehicles.
-The below points give you an understanding of the safety challenges of driverless or autonomous cars.
+The following points give you an understanding of the safety challenges of driverless or autonomous cars:

 • Autonomous vehicles need to identify countless objects on the road, from litter to animals to people.